lokearm/armchar-swish/README.md

 # armchar-swish

-ArM character server implementation using Haskell and Swish.
+ArM character generator implemented in declarative programming using Haskell and Swish.
 Still in early stages of construction.

-There is a very crude client included, intended mainly for testing.
+The focus in this repository is a command line tool generating markdown sheets from an RDF graph (turtle files).

+There is also a server implementation, serving JSON files generated from the RDF graph, and a very crude client indended to test the server.
+Development on this client/server system is currently on halt.

 ## Design notes